Facebook

 Decentralized Finance (DeFi) and the SEC

-In a landmark decision on February 17, the SEC withdrew an appeal in a case that sought to extend securities laws to DeFi applications and users.
-This followed a federal judge in Texas deeming the regulator’s expanded definitions as unlawful.
-This move was hailed by Kristin Smith, CEO of the Blockchain Association, as a “complete and total victory,” ensuring that DeFi protocols do not need to register as securities exchanges with the SEC.
+In a landmark decision, on February 17, the SEC ultimately withdrew an appeal in a case that sought to extend securities laws to DeFi applications and users.
+Previously, a federal judge in Texas deemed the regulator’s expanded definitions as unlawful.
+Consequently, this move was hailed by Kristin Smith, CEO of the Blockchain Association, as a “complete and total victory,” clearly ensuring that DeFi protocols do not need to register as securities exchanges with the SEC.

 Coinbase Clears Legal Hurdles